Information from the Royal College of Physicians and Surgeons Canada, including how to apply for academic certification.

 5. Copy of the Letter of Offer

-- Include a copy of offer letter of employment from UBC, signed by the Dean and by the Candidate.
+- Include a copy of the fully signed offer letter of employment from UBC, signed by the Dean and by the Candidate.

 6. Fee (non-refundable)